 Impact sound reduction: 24-28db

-Another option, which is more popular although not quite as effective, is to fix a new wall directly onto the existing wall using steel bars or timber batons.
+Another option, which is more popular although not quite as effective, is to fix a new wall directly onto the existing wall using steel bars or timber battens.
 A gap of around 30mm is filled with a fibrous membrane that is glued to the old wall.
 Two layers of acoustic plasterboard are then secured to the bars with a rubber membrane sandwiched between the two.

 This is the most attractive option because it can be constructed with materials purchased off the shelf and you’ll only lose 50-75mm of the wall.